Skip to Main Content

 Notes

-• The title of a thesis is not italicised because it is an unpublished work.
+• The title of a thesis is not italicised ; instead it appears in ' ' single quotation marks.

 • The university that accepted the thesis and the year are the only publisher-related details needed; only include the city if it is relevant to the university’s name, e.g. University of California, Berkeley or University of California, San Diego.